cbushdor/MyDefPag/README.md

 ## FILE README.POD

 By default only README.pod is interpreted in the current directory.
-To write *.pod use the [Pod](https://perldoc.perl.org/perlpod) scripting language. [^2].
+To write *.pod scripts go to (https://perldoc.perl.org/perlpod). scripting language. [^2].

 # Technical prerequisites